Nitrokey/nitrokey-documentation/source/components/nitrokeys/fido2/firmware-update.rst

 This guide describes how to update the firmware on the Nitrokey FIDO2.

 .. important::
    User Data is retained during firmware update.
-Anyways, be sure to **always** have another device (or login method) registered with your service, if for some reason your data is not retained.
+   Anyway, be sure to **always** have another device (or login method) registered with your service, if for some reason your data is not retained.

 How to Update
 -------------